waelgara97/global-value-chains-visualization/README.md

 This visualization is built using:
 - React for the UI components
-- D3.js for geographical data processing
-- Recharts for mapping components
+- SVG for the map rendering
 - Tailwind CSS for styling

 ## Data